django-bridge/django-bridge/website/docs/forms.md

 Validation is all performed by Django and the logic doesn’t have to be repeated in JavaScript.
 When a validation error occurs, the view and form are re-rendered with the validation errors rendered in the form.

-## Building a form with Django Render
+## Building a form with Django Bridge

 In this section, we will build a simple form that takes a users name.
-Note that this is the same example used by [Django documentation](https://docs.djangoproject.com/en/5.0/topics/forms/#building-a-form-in-django) and has been adapted for Django Render.
+Note that this is the same example used by [Django documentation](https://docs.djangoproject.com/en/5.0/topics/forms/#building-a-form-in-django) and has been adapted for Django Bridge.

 ### The form class